PedroGaya/hellblazers/content/player-rules/10-damage.md

 If a stat is already marked, mark its paired stat instead.
 If both are already marked, take the related **harm**.
 Note that a mark can be taken even if you have the related harm.

 Marks are often combined with another mark or other consequences when inflicted directly.
-You also take a mark when you **push yourself**.
+You may also take a mark when you **push yourself**.

 ## Harm